Leo Lewin: Nazi persecution and emigration

 When Hitler came to power, the Lewins were persecuted because of their Jewish heritage.
 Forced pay the special taxes that Nazis imposed on Jews, he had to auction his print collection at Max Perls.
 Lewin was able to take the remaining works of art, especially the holdings of the extensive library, with him when he emigrated to the north of England, where they appeared in second-hand bookshops in the following years, recognizable by a conspicuous bookplate by Max Slevogt.
 Lewin's horse breeding estate was leased to Rudolf von Skrbensky.

 Soccer

 In 1910 Lewin took over the leadership of the football club SC 1904 Breslau, later renamed United Breslauer Sportfreunde, which he also supported financially.

-Legacy
+Legacy and restitution

 Lewin's name appears in lists of Jewish art collectors targeted by Nazi persecution.
 However, it is not known what became of many of the paintings in his collection or his activities after the war.

+In October 2025 the Staatliche Graphische Sammlung München announced that it would restitute "a series of watercolor drawings, the so-called “Prince Regent Series” (Prinzregentenzyklus), as well as a watercolor titled “Landscape near Oberbozen” by Max Slevogt" to the heirs of Leo Lewin and his brother Salo Lewin.